 In July 2019, UK Aid Direct, through the Small Charities Challenge Fund, supported our work for the second time by making a commitment of £50,000 towards a two – year pilot project designed to address poor mental health experienced by orphans and vulnerable children we work with in Northern Province.
 80% of orphans and vulnerable children we work with in Northern Province showed signs of poor mental health and 49% had felt they didn’t want to live anymore.

-The former Secretary of State for International Development, Baroness Sugg said: “Every child deserves to be safe, healthy and happy.
+International Development Minister, Baroness Sugg said: “Every child deserves to be safe, healthy and happy.
 That is why UK aid is supporting Zambia Orphans Aid to deliver essential counselling, build support networks and boost skills to help children get the best start in life.”

 The Small Charities Challenge Fund has also funded our two-year project to help girls remain in the classroom by beating period poverty.
 By running workshops on periods and puberty for both girls and boys and distributing re-usable sanitary pads to menstruating girls we have halved girls absenteeism.